culturing/poems/Poems/Wandering Sheep.md

 though silly ones.

 I think that they should think again.
-The hillside is still there,
+The hillside is still there.
-though it has changed.
+It has not changed.

 It grows less full,
 but some say
 this is part of its purpose.

-The cars must make their noise
+The cars make terrible noise
 where wandering sheep once spoke
 of pleasing vistas, unknown springs.